-It's important when owning a dog to understand what your dog was originally bred for to develop an idea of what sort of exercise and enrichment he'll need each day.
+It's important to understand what your dog was originally bred for to develop an idea of what sort of exercise and enrichment they will need each day.
 If you have a mixed breed, you can look at the different breeds in the mix and use that to get an approximation.
-A small toy dog that was bred to be a companion animal like a Cavalier King Charles Spaniel will probably be quite happy with a small amount of exercise but if you own a Weimaraner and think a five-minute walk around the block once a day will be enough, you can't blame the dog when he starts eating your house out of sheer boredom.
+A small toy dog that was bred to be a companion animal, such as a Cavalier King Charles Spaniel, will probably be quite happy with a small amount of exercise.
+If you own a Weimaraner and think a five-minute walk around the block once a day will be enough, you can't blame the dog when they start eating your house out of sheer boredom.

 Taking your dog to a puppy socialization class is critical for their growth and development into a behaviorally healthy adult dog.
-Too often dog owners stop after puppy class and as the puppy hits adolescence, he becomes more and more active and unruly.
-Bringing your dog to an obedience class during adolescence and adulthood can help to improve his manners, give him an outlet for his mind, and strengthen his bond with you.
+Too often, dog owners stop after puppy class and as the puppy hits adolescence, they become more active and unruly.
+Bringing your dog to an obedience class during adolescence and adulthood can help to improve their manners, give them an outlet for their mind, and strengthen their bond with you.

 Classes Are More Than Just Manners

-One of the wonderful things about being a dog owner today is there are so many options if you want to continue to enjoy learning with your dog.
+One of the wonderful things about having a dog is the number of options if you want to continue to enjoy learning with your dog.
 You can find classes in trick dog training, dog agility, competitive obedience, scent work, and much more.
 You can even go on to compete in dog sports events, or just take classes for the fun of being out with your dog doing an engaging activity.
-If you can't find a class local to you, there are even titles you can earn at home watching videos and training together like a trick dog title.
+If you can't find a class local to you, there are even titles you can earn at home watching videos and training together, such as a trick dog title.
 Scent work is another activity you can easily do at home on your own, and if you're handy, you can build some agility equipment and practice with your dog in your yard.

-Your dog will need to have his daily exercise needs met and a schedule that is realistic based on his breed.
-If taking him outside for a jog isn't possible, for example, on a day with inclement weather, there are still ways you can exercise him.
-You can play fetch with him if you have enough space in your house, or work on obedience cues, or do scent work and train tricks.
+Your dog will need to have their daily exercise needs met and a schedule that is realistic based on their breed.
+If taking them outside for a jog isn't possible, for example, on a day with inclement weather, there are still ways you can exercise together.
+You can play fetch if you have enough space in your house, or work on obedience cues, or do scent work and train tricks.
 Mental learning can be just as exhausting as physical exertion.
-Other ways to exercise your dog physically if you may not be able to do a long run is playing fetch in the back yard, playing with interactive toys such as a flirt pole, and giving your dog the chance to play with other dogs.
+Other ways to exercise your dog physically if you may not be able to do a long run include playing fetch in the back yard, playing with interactive toys such as a flirt pole, and giving your dog the chance to play with other dogs.

 "A good dog is a tired dog" is a phrase often repeated by dog trainers.
-Giving your dog lots of outlets can help keep him tired but happy.
-Instead of feeding him out of a food bowl, use a food puzzle toy to make him work harder for his meal.
-Ask him to do things for you in order to get whatever he wants, such as having him sit and stay before going out for a walk, or sitting and offering his paw before he gets a treat or a belly rub.
-Give him lots of different types of chews as well so he can exercise his jaws and a variety of toys for mental enrichment.
+Giving your dog lots of outlets can help keep them tired but happy.
+Instead of feeding out of a food bowl, use a food puzzle toy to make your dog work harder for their meal.
+Ask them to do things for you in order to get whatever they want, like having them sit and stay before going out for a walk, or sitting and offering their paw before getting a treat or a belly rub.
+Provide different types of chews as well, so your dog can exercise their jaws and a variety of toys for mental enrichment.

 Give Your Dog a Job

-Another important facet to keeping a hyper dog from "acting out" is to model the behavior you want to see in him.
-If your dog is wired, and he sees you becoming agitated and frenzied, his behavior is likely to get worse.
-On the other hand, if you remain calm and relaxed and keep your tone of voice even, you won't give him anything to react.
-Taking deep breaths and talking calmly and gently to the dog while asking him to do some learned obedience cues like sit can help to bring a dog's level of energy down in the moment.
+Another important facet to keeping a hyper dog from "acting out" is to model the behavior you want to see.
+If your dog is wired, and sees you becoming agitated and frenzied, their behavior is likely to get worse.
+On the other hand, if you remain calm and relaxed and keep your tone of voice even, you won't give them anything to react to.
+Taking deep breaths and talking calmly and gently to your dog while asking them to do some learned obedience cues, such as "Sit," can help to bring a dog's level of energy down in the moment.

 When Do Dogs Calm Down?

 It's hard to pinpoint an exact time for any breed of dog as to when they'll relax and become "mature adults."
-You can expect as they get older and approach their senior years that they will indeed start to slow down, but during their adolescent and adult years, a dog that does not receive an appropriate outlet for his energy can remain hyper well into adulthood.
-It's important to understand what your dog was originally bred for and make sure you give him a lifestyle where he gets the right amount of mental and physical exercise each day in order to be a relaxed, happy adult canine pal.
+You can expect as they get older and approach their senior years that they will indeed start to slow down, but during their adolescent and adult years, a dog that does not receive an appropriate outlet for their energy can remain hyper well into adulthood.
+It's important to understand what your dog was originally bred for and make sure you provide a lifestyle where they get the right amount of mental and physical exercise each day in order to be a relaxed, happy adult canine pal.